ryne/phas-scrape/README.md

 ### `npm start` to start the script.

-### JSON will output to "Ghosts.txt" in root folder.
+### JSON will output to "ghosts.txt" in root folder.